bonsai-rx/docs/articles/documentation-style-guide.md

 ### Figures

 > [!NOTE]
-> Avoid images/screenshots as much as possible possible as they often do not display well across light/dark mode and do not scale well across different display sizes and resolutions.
+> Avoid images/screenshots as much as possible as they often do not display well across light/dark mode and do not scale well across different display sizes and resolutions.
 See the following sections for alternative ways of creating different content.

 To include a figure or image in an article: